sap-tutorials/btp-onboarding/tutorials/btp-kyma-onb-02-func/btp-kyma-onb-02-func.md

     >Note: You can also enable and disable Kyma modules via Kyma CLI.

-    >Note: At any time you can disable unused modules to save resources.

 3. After you clicked **Add** you are back at the page with all of the enabled modules.
 Notice the state of the "Serverless" module - for about 2 minutes it will be in the 'Processing' state before it becomes "Ready" like the rest of your enabled modules.